 Mechanics of Currency Swap

-The mechanics of currency swap involves cross-border transactions, where parties agree to exchange cash flows based on interest rates in their respective countries.
+The mechanics of currency swap involves cross-border transactions exchange currency, where parties agree to exchange cash flows based on interest rates in their respective countries.
 Interest rates play a crucial role in the mechanics of currency swaps.

 Each party agrees to pay interest on its borrowed currency, which is determined by the prevailing interest rates in their country.

-The objective behind entering into a currency swap may be to take advantage of lower interest rates available in one country compared to another.
+The objective behind entering into a cross currency or swap may be to take advantage of lower interest rates available in one country compared to another.

-For instance, if a company borrows money from a bank at a 5% interest rate in the USA and another company can borrow money at a 3% interest rate in Japan, they can enter into a currency swap agreement wherein both companies can benefit by borrowing money from each other’s markets.
+For instance, if a company borrows money from a bank at a 5% interest rate in the USA and another company can borrow money at a 3% interest rate in Japan, they can enter into a currency swap agreement wherein both companies can benefit by borrowing money at prevailing spot rate from each other’s markets.

 Cross-border transactions are also essential components of how currency swaps work.
 Once parties agree to enter a currency swap agreement, they must exchange cash flows based on agreed-upon terms.